-Approach and Assumptions-The evaluation of epibenthic biota includes stony corals (scleractinian corals), soft corals (octocorals), sponges (porifera), macroalgae, and other epibiotic sessile reef inhabitants (i.e., bryozoans and tunicates) and was based on a qualitative assessment of how expected changes to Park marine resources (specifically reef structures) would affect the reef system biota.
+Approach and Assumptions-The evaluation of epibenthic biota includes stony corals (scleractinian corals), soft corals (octocorals), sponges (porifera), macroalgae, and other epibiotic sessile reef inhabitants (e.g., bryozoans, zoanthids, tunicates, and hydroids) and was based on a qualitative assessment of how expected changes to Park marine resources (specifically reef structures) would affect the reef system biota.
 The Park's marine biological resources are directly affected by the natural abundance, biodiversity, and the ecological integrity of the reef system habitat (NPS, 2007a,b).